monikma/monikma.github.io/_posts/2020-05-30-cloud-computing-aws.md

 - CloudFlare - for improved DNS with monitoring and fail-over capabilities (like analytics)
 - DataDog - for stack performance and health status (like profiling)
 - CloudWatch - AWS native tools to help monitor the performance

+## Microservice Data Patterns

+Greatly simplified:

+**Shared Data Pattern**

+Sometimes some microservices may use the same database, because it is too complicated to divide it into multiple databases.

+**Proxy Pattern**

+Forwards the requests from the frontend to the right microservice, based on the URL.
+Decouples the information of which service does what and how from the frontend, and even from the loadbalancer.
+E.g. nginx.

+**Aggregator Microservice Pattern**

+Like the Proxy Pattern above, but this service in the front is also a microservice with its own business logic.
+Can e.g. combine data from 2 services.

+**Chained Microservice Pattern**

+Service A needs data from Service B, which in turn needs data from Service C.

+**Branch Microservice Pattern**

+Service A needs data from Service B and from Service C.

+**Asynchronous Messaging Pattern**

+Async queue or publish/subscribe.